The Guilt-Free Gourmet: 5 Energizing Recipes

 Drawing from her own personal experience as a model in the fashion industry, she adds, “[restrictive] low-fat diets don’t work long term and can lead to an unhealthy relationship with food and your body.”

-It’s this philosophy that’s reflected in her book Eat Good Fat: Nourish Your Body with Over 100 Healthy, Fat-Fuelled Recipes, which was shortlisted for the 2021 Taste Canada Awards, the annual foodie fest celebrating Canadian cookbook authors.
+It’s this philosophy that’s reflected in her book Eat Good Fat: Nourish Your Body with Over 100 Healthy, Fat-Fuelled Recipes, which took gold for the 2021 Taste Canada Awards, the annual foodie fest celebrating Canadian cookbook authors.

 Using nutrient-dense, whole food ingredients, Capatina says her focus for Eat Good Fat was to incorporate energizing, healthy fats into everyday meals “whether you are vegetarian, omnivore, keto, gluten-free or just love to eat wholesome delicious food.”